bencouture/denon-rest-api/README.md

 a network connection.
 This was tested with my Denon AVR-E300, but should be compatible with other Denon network-attached receivers.

-## How to use
+## Running in Docker
+The included Dockerfile will install the dependencies and run on an Ubuntu image.
+You must set the ADDRESS environment variable to the IP address of the receiver you want to connect to.
+Port 8000 is exposed by default.

+## Running from comamnd line
+1) Navigate to the root of this project in the command line.
-1) Install Node (http://nodejs.org) and execute `npm install` in the root directory of this project.
+1) Install Node (http://nodejs.org) and execute `npm install`.
-2) Run `node server.js [ip address of receiver] [optional port]` to launch the web server.
+2) Run `node . [ip address of receiver] [optional port]` to launch the web server.
+Port 8000 is used by default.

+## Executing commands
-3) Send GET commands to http://localhost:[port]/api/[command]
+Send GET requests to http://localhost:[port]/api/[command]

-## Notes
-- Port 8000 is the default port if none is specified.
-- The full list of valid commands is available in the included protocol PDF from Denon.
-- You may need to adjust settings on your receiver to allow remote network control of your device.
-- This application communicates with the receiver via the factory-provided telnet API.

 ## Examples
 ``` Javascript